This DIY post is specifically for a purchased craft kit that you can find on my Etsy shop.

 Tropical Wreath Craft Kit Instructions

-There are also other craft kits in my Etsy shop with instructions in my blog here if you would like to see other whimsical crafts to try.
+There are also other craft kits in my Etsy shop with instructions in my blog here if you would like to see other whimsical crafts to try this summer.

 Step One: Gather Your Supplies